openflexo-team/website-template/README.md

 // versions: {
 //   current: {
 //     label: 'SNAPSHOT',
-//     path: '1.0', // on of the version previously created
+//     path: '1.0', // on of the versions previously created
 //   },
 // },
 ```